 Clicking the icon to the right of the navigator panel toggle will switch to thumbnail grid view, shown here.

-This view shows thumbnails of all of your mockups and is useful for getting an overview of your project.
-It allows you to see more of your mockups at once and is a good view to use for reordering and tidying up (e.g., renaming and moving to the trash).
-You can trash multiple mockups at once by selecting them (using CTRL/Shift + click) and bringing up the context menu.
+This view shows thumbnails of all of your wireframes and is useful for getting an overview of your project.
+It allows you to see more of your wireframes at once and is a good view to use for reordering and tidying up (e.g., renaming and moving to the trash).
+You can trash multiple wireframes at once by selecting them (using CTRL/SHIFT+ click) and bringing up the context menu.

-Thumbnail grid view is available when viewing mockups and assets, and is the only view available for trash.
+Thumbnail grid view is available when viewing wireframes and assets, and is the only view available for trash.

-Balsamiq Mockups 3 has a trash for mockups, assets, and Symbols you have deleted.
-This makes it easy to keep your project tidy as you make progress but still allows you to browse or recover earlier concepts.
+The Trash is available for wireframes, assets, and Symbols you have deleted.
+This makes it easy to keep your project tidy as you make progress, but still allows you to browse or recover earlier concepts.

 To recover a trashed object from the Trash panel click the context menu arrow and select "Restore."
 You also have the option to delete permanently.